doranchak/azdecrypt/README.md

 # Notes, tips and tricks <a name="notes">

+## Scoring function

+The following description of AZDecrypt's scoring function comes from Jarl's 2021 HistoCrypt keynote presentation.

+Example cipher “INTHISEXJMPLECIPHERONLYJFEWOFITSLETTERSJRESUBSTITUTED”.

+The log frequencies of all the 6-grams in the cipher from “INTHIS” to “ITUTED” are summed.
+This sum is then divided by the number of 6-grams in the cipher and multiplied by the text’s entropy to get the score.
+The entropy is needed to keep the solver from converging to solutions that only use a few of the most common letters in the English alphabet (N-gram spaghetti).

+The solver works it way through a number of iterations and for every iteration, all instances of a symbol, change their assigned letter in attempt to improve the solution:

+Example cipher “INTHISEXAMPLECIPHERONLYAFEWOFITSLETTERSARESUBSTITUTED”.
+Letter J changed to letter A from example above.
+For speed, all of the cipher’s 6-grams do not need to be summed again.
+The score is updated only with the 6-grams that change.
+Such as “RONLYA”, “ONLYAF”, “NLYAFE”, “LYAFEW”, “YAFEWO”, “AFEWOF”.

 ## Pangrams

 AZDecrypt was not able to solve this cipher with default settings: